eco4cast/neon4cast-docs/docs/01-Ticks.md

 ## Timeline

 The challenge will begin on March 31, 2022 at 11:59 PM Eastern Standard Time, and will run through October 31, 2022.
-Each forecast will be for the four MMWR weeks during that month.
+Each forecast will be for the four (or five) MMWR weeks during that month.

 For example, the forecast that is due on March 31, 2022 will be for MMWR weeks 10-13 of 2021 because the Sundays (the start of each MMWR week) in March 2021 correspond to MMWR weeks 10-13.
 Likewise, the forecast due April 30, 2022 will be for MMWR weeks 14-17 of 2021.
 A table of which weeks to forecast at each deadline can be found below.